Project Description, Notes and Schedule

 Assembled in working-groups of five members each, with each group arranged in a ‘circular’ sequence, participants will send and receive works-in-progress, and contribute to that progress.
 Each participant will be the Principal Author of one collage, and a Contributing Author of four others.

 Before collage work begins, working-groups will be formed.
-Participants will be assigned to groups by the project coordinator, OR, working-groups can be self-organized.
+Participants will be assigned to groups by the project coordinator, or working-groups can be self-organized.
 When a group has been assembled and members introduced to one another, a delivery pattern will be determined, and necessary mailing addresses will be exchanged.
 Then, collage work may begin.

 More detailed information about arranging working-groups can be found here: https://roundtablecollaboration.com/postal-collage-projects/postal-collage-working-groups/